Singapore — 10 min

 To avoid any compliance or misclassification issues, be sure to give our dedicated employee versus independent contractor misclassification resource a read.

-There are situations where outsourcing global payroll is the right choice.
-Let’s discuss them now:
+There are situations where outsourcing global payroll is the right choice:

-When you want to ensure compliance.
 Depending on the location of your employees, you will be subject to various employment laws.
-Changes in legislation can happen without warning, and consequences can be swift and unpleasant.
+Changes in legislation can happen without warning, and the consequences can be swift and unpleasant.
 By outsourcing global payroll, you can guarantee compliance no matter where you go.

-When you want to save time.
-If you decide to manage global payroll in house, your employees will have to go through training and spend a lot of time setting up new processes.
+If you decide to manage global payroll in-house, your employees will have to go through training and spend a lot of time setting up new processes.
 That likely means new software, new hires, and long training periods.
 Outsourcing lets you skip the wait and provide your employees with a superior experience from the outset.

-To make sure that you have a scalable approach regarding global payroll, it’s important to track and report your costs.
-Once again, you have two options — an internal tool or file where you track and apply changes manually, or reporting software from a global payroll solution.
+Once again, you have two options — an internal tool or file where you track and apply changes manually or reporting software from a global payroll solution.

 Overall payroll costs in a monthly or yearly view